 So does that mean that simply by having a lot of pixels will mean that your camera has sufficient quality for a huge enlargement?

-Well, the answer is yes and no. While pixel amount will help, there are other very important factors that will determine overall resolution in an image.
+Well, the answer is yes and no. While the pixel amount will help, other very important factors will help determine the overall resolution in an image.

 First, what is resolution?
 A very simple answer is the sharpness of an image.
 Another answer to that question, which is equally correct, is the size of an image.
 If you have a lot of megapixels, you will get a large image out of your camera, but you may not get a sharp image every time.

-In this example, you can see that the camera’s megapixels are only one aspect of resolution.
-In order to get a sharp enough image that will also look great when enlarged, you need to be sure you have some decent megapixels to begin with, but also, good image sharpness.
-For example, if you have an older camera with a little less megapixel resolution, but you take a perfectly focused photo, this will make a better enlargement than a newer camera with more megapixels and a slightly out of focus photo.
+In this example, you can see that the camera's megapixels are only one aspect of resolution.
+To get a sharp enough image that will also look great when enlarged, you need to be sure you have some decent megapixels to begin with, but also good image sharpness.
+For example, if you have an older camera with fewer megapixels, but you take a perfectly focused photo, it will make a better enlargement than a newer camera with more megapixels and an out-of-focus photo.
 In this case, the image from the older camera will have more real resolution than the image from the newer camera, regardless of greater or fewer megapixels.

-When you enlarge an image many times to get to a wall sized photo, that enlargement will show any imperfections in the image.
-Therefore, while you may not have noticed that a photo is a tiny bit out of focus when you see it on the small screen on the back of the camera, when you see it enlarged on your computer monitor or in a large print, you will see that the focus has dramatically impacted the quality of the image.
+When you enlarge an image many times to get to a wall-sized photo, that enlargement highlight any imperfections in the image.
+While you may not have noticed that a photo is a tiny bit out of focus when you see it on the small screen on the back of the camera, when you view it on a computer monitor or in a large print, you will see that the focus has dramatically impacted the quality of the image.

-Ok, now that you have the basics, here is how to get the most sharpness and resolution you can from any camera for a limitless walls project.
-The two most important factors are focus and stability of the camera.
+Now that you have the basics, here is how to get the most sharpness and resolution you can from any camera for a limitless walls project.
+The two most important factors are the focus and stability of the camera.
 As I mentioned before, if the focus is off a little, it will be very obvious when translated onto a large print.

 The easiest solution here is a tripod.
-This is exactly why professional landscape photographers use tripods - they want to achieve the highest sharpness and resolution they can in order to make impressive enlargements.
-If you have a tripod, simply connect your camera to the tripod, make sure everything is secured, and then take the photo.
-This will automatically keep your camera stable, and thus, produce sharper images.
+This is exactly why professional landscape photographers use tripods—they want to achieve the highest sharpness and resolution they can in order to make impressive enlargements.
+If you have a tripod, connect your camera to the tripod, make sure everything is secured, and then take the photo.
+A tripod will automatically keep your camera stable, and thus produce sharper images.

 So, to further reduce the camera shake, even with a tripod, you want to use a remote control to take the photo.
-This way, you press a button on a cable or wireless remote to take the photo, and you don’t shake the camera.
-If you don’t have a remote shutter release cable or wireless remote control, there is an easy way to do this without expensive accessories: use the self-timer on your camera.
-Simply, turn on the self-timer to the longest time it will allow (usually about 10 or 12 seconds), press the button, the camera shakes a little, then, during those 10 seconds, the camera shake dissipates, and at the moment the photo is taken, you have a perfectly still camera.
+This way, you press a button on a cable or wireless remote to take the photo, and you don't shake the camera.
+If you don't have a remote shutter release cable or wireless remote control, there is an easy way to do this without expensive accessories: use the self-timer on your camera.
+Simply turn on the self-timer to the longest time it will allow (usually about 10 or 12 seconds).
+Press the button, and during those 10 seconds, the camera shake dissipates, and at the moment the photo is taken, you have a perfectly still camera.

 So what if you don't have a tripod?
 I would recommend that you consider buying a tripod or borrow one from a friend.
 Nevertheless, if you still can't get a tripod, I have another trick to suggest.
 All you have to do is get the camera completely stable and use the self-timer, so all you have to do is get creative about setting up the camera.
 Find something stable to set the camera on.

-For example, if you want a photo of a sunset on the beach, look for a beach chair, the stairs to a lifeguard hut, or even a small piece of wood sat on top of a garbage can in the sand.
+For example, if you want a photo of a beach sunset, look for a beach chair, the stairs to a lifeguard hut, or even a small piece of wood set on top of a garbage can in the sand.
 You can set your camera on any of these things, aim the camera, set the self-timer, and catch an impeccably stable photo.